-8.1.3 PNECs and DNELs Not established Not established
+8.1.3 PNECs and DNELs

 PNEC: Fuel Oil, Residual is a hydrocarbon UVCB.
 The hydrocarbon block method is used in PETRORISK to calculate the environmental toxicity (HC5) of each group of components in the substance.
 These are used to estimate the environmental risk for the substance.
 Therefore individual environmental compartments PNECs are not available for this product.